mainmatter/playbook/project-flow/full-service/README.md

 ## Iteration

-Once we complete an increment of the project, we will go on to build the next increment as long as there is functionality to add and aspects of the application to improve.
+Once we complete an increment of the application, we will go on to build the next increment as long as there is functionality to add and aspects of the application to improve.
 Depending on the learnings from the previous increment, it might be necessary to go through the [Discovery stage](#discovery) again, reconsider some of the assumptions and adapt the project's objective.
 If that is